-What makes this ruling noteworthy is that the appeal against the non-complaint garage originated as a neighbour dispute, and once the garage owning neighbour moved, the complaining neighbour asked withdraw the appeal – stating they were now fine with the garage.
+What makes this ruling noteworthy is that the appeal against the non-compliant garage originated as a neighbour dispute, and once the garage-owning neighbour moved, the complaining neighbour asked to withdraw the appeal – stating they were now fine with the garage.

 Instead, the OMB upheld the zoning bylaw and the recommendation of staff to deny the variance.